RobW321/24F-Project-Template/README.md

 ## Project Overview
 In today’s competitive tech job market, students often find themselves applying to hundreds of co-ops and internships just to secure a single interview.
 This process can be overwhelming and disorganized, with many resorting to basic spreadsheets or notes apps that lack the tools needed to track progress effectively.

-Our application, **NUTracks**, addresses this problem by providing a dedicated, data-driven job application tracker tailored for co-op searches.
-With NUTracks, students can:
+Our application, **NUTrack**, addresses this problem by providing a dedicated, data-driven job application tracker tailored for co-op searches.
+With NUTrack, students can:
 - Organize their applications
 - Filter by status, priority, or other criteria
 - Prioritize their next steps with ease

-NUTracks empowers students to take control of their co-op search process, reducing stress and improving outcomes.
+NUTrack empowers students to take control of their co-op search process, reducing stress and improving outcomes.

 ## Code Structure